Lorne Park Secondary School: Sports

 Lorne Park has a variety of athletic programs, including football, cross-country, rugby, ice hockey and women's lacrosse teams.
 They have produced several OFSAA and ROPSSAA champions in women's lacrosse, cross-country, track and field, boys' and girls' hockey, field hockey, basketball, skiing, badminton, football, baseball, swimming, rugby and tennis.
 The junior cross-country ski team were 2007 OFSAA champions.
+The girl's varsity flag football team were the 2024/2025 ROPSSAA champions.

 Due to these successes, Lorne Park has been designated as having a Specialist High Skills Major in "Sports" by the Peel district school board.

 Men's Football

 Lorne Park's Football team currently competes in the Region of Peel Secondary Schools Athletic Association (ROPSSAA) at the Tier 1 level.
 The program conducts both Senior and Junior (now termed "Varsity" and "Junior Varsity", respectively) football programs.
 Both teams have been consistently competitive within the region since the programs' inception in the late '50s.
 At the Junior Varsity level, the program boasts 21 regional championships and 1 provincial championship.
 At the Varsity level, Lorne Park has 20 regional championships and 5 provincial championships.

 The strong football culture at Lorne Park is also made evident by the success of the program's alumni.
 Since 1983 (when the program started keeping track of alumni), over 150 former program graduates have gone on to play football at the Canadian University level.
 Spartans have also won numerous awards at this level (e.g., All-Canadians, Team MVPs, etc.).
 In particular, the most prestigious Canadian Interuniversity Sport award——the Hec Crighton Trophy——has been won by a Spartan alumni (Mike Raham) in 1968.
 Recently, Spartan alumni Jack Cassar won the President's trophy for "Most Outstanding Stand-up Defensive Player" for his contributions as middle linebacker with the Carleton Ravens in 2019.

 Lorne Park's football program also allowed over 30 players to progress to the NCAA level, and graduates have also gone on to play in the CFL and in the NFL, where the accolades of our former student athletes have continued to display.

 Most notably, Klaus Wilmsmeyer was a punter for 7 years in the NFL; during this span, he played alongside Hall of Famers Jerry Rice, Deion Sanders, and Steve Young in the San Francisco 49ers' Super Bowl XXIX victory.

-More recently, Brent Urban was drafted by the Baltimore Ravens in the fourth round of the 2014 NFL Draft.
+More recently, Brent Urban was drafted by the Baltimore Ravens in the fourth round of the 2014 NFL draft.
 Due to a bicep injury, Urban did not play most of his rookie season.
 Upon his return in week 12 however, Urban, in his first pro game, delivered a game saving field goal block as time expired while teammate Will Hill recovered it and returned it for the game-winning touchdown.